efeslab/Pathfinder/README.md

 - `build_root`: the build directory
 - `pwd`: the location of the config file in the build directory

+### More documentations on Pathfinder

+For a complete list of features supported by Pathfinder, please refer to the driver program `pathfinder/main.cpp`.

+### Limitations

+Pathfinder currently supports testing POSIX-based and MMIO-based applications.
+For applications that use both syscalls and MMIOs, Pathfinder can detect crash-consistency bugs from either syscall-level reordering, or memory operation-level reordering, but not both.
+To detect a bug arised from interactions between syscalls and MMIOs, the Pathfinder persistence graph defined in `pathfinder/graph` needs to be subclassed to represent both syscalls and MMIOs in a single graph.

 ## Common Problems
 ### Too many files opened